Maccauhuru/React-Indecision-App/README.md

 ### Status

-This app is currently a work in progress and the git will get updated regularly until completion.

-####

-UPDATE : App is complete and fully functional
+App is complete and fully functional